stbuehler/nodejs-dht-bencode/README.md

 	bencode.bencode({ t: 'ab' }).toString(); // should result in "d1:t2:abe"
 	bencode.bdecode("d1:t2:abe"); // should result in { t: <Buffer 61 62> }

+	// you can also tell bdecode to ignore padding after the object bencode.bdecode("7:contentpadding", true); // should result in { <Buffer("content")> }
+	// if you don't allow it, it will raise a bencode.PaddingError object (which has the
+	// parsed object in the .object property)